Moselle to Mozart Cycling Holiday

 Wed – Day 11: Niederalteich to Inzell (56 miles) Elevation: 849ft / 259m

 Today sees us riding by Abbeys and ruined castles with great views of the Donau Valley if you decide to visit them.
 As the day progresses a scenery akin to that of The Lake District unfolds as we make our way through pleasant undulating tree-lined cycleways and byways.
 You will notice the houses becoming more frequent as we approach the large town of Passau also known as the “town of the three rivers”.
-Continuing along a spectacular part of the provides some truly fantastic cycling.
-We stay in Inzell which is located on a bend in the river called the Scholgen Bend.
+Continuing along a spectacular part of the river provides some truly fantastic cycling.
+We stay in Inzell which is located on the Schlogen Bend.
 There is a strong echo here so you can practise your yodelling should you desire.

 Thu – Day 12: Inzell to Wallsee (63 miles) Elevation: 2171ft / 662m

-We are into beautiful Austria now, and the last few days from Inzell to Vienna are, barring a few exceptions from time to time, spent on fantastic, traffic-free, delightfully smooth surfaces.
+We are into beautiful Austria now, and the last few days from Inzell to Vienna are, barring a few exceptions, spent on fantastic, traffic-free, delightfully smooth surfaces.
 This day is no exception and we pass attractive market towns and rococo churches on a course for the greatly underestimated beauty of Linz.

 Fri – Day 13: Wallsee to Weissenkirchen (55 miles) Elevation: 889 ft / 270m

-The Danube is ever present for most of the day today as we pass through the striking scenery around Grein and the smaller settlements on der Donau.
+The Danube is by our side for most of the day today as we pass through the striking scenery around Grein and the smaller settlements on der Donau.
 In the afternoon the route passes through Melk and the imposing Benedictine Monastery is well worth a visit if time permits.
 As we head towards the Wachau region the scenery becomes more dramatic and the villages older and prettier.
 Our stay in Weissenkirchen is one of the most charming villages along the Danube.

 Sat – Day 14: Weissenkirchen to Vienna (60 miles) Elevation: 554ft / 169m